matthewtckr/cub-scout-pack-25/about.md

 Cub Scouts are encouraged to wear the Cub Scouting uniform during pack meetings, to help reinforce the concept that youth are part of a team and as a way to show individual achievement by the awards they wear on the uniform.
 Pack 25 recommends purchasing an official Cub Scouting shirt, typically one size larger, to help reduce costs.
 Cub Scout shirts are commonly available at thrift stores and community marketplaces for much less than purchasing a new shirt directly from Scouting America.
 Scouts may use any Navy Blue shorts or pants along with the Cub Scout shirt.

 The Cub Scout program has recently switched program materials to be online-first.
 This means that grade level-specific handbooks are not necessary for the program.
 Parents are required to complete the ["Parent's Guide" for Youth Protection](https://www.scouting.org/training/youth/parents-guides/) each year, which is available online or in the front of any printed handbook.

+The only other costs for the program include participant fees for camping and events, and an optional Pack Shirt that can be used during camping and other activities when the uniform is not needed.

+For camping events, the Pack dedicates a pack meeting to walk through camping gear, including topics such as what equipment is needed, how to setup a tent, and recommendations on where to find cost-effective gear for family camping.